oscarbuse/hours/README.md

 * docker hours-db: runs mysql and has the database "accounting" with the table "hours".

 You need to have docker installed.
+Then "make all" should do the trick.
+When finished point your browser to <IP>:8080